ninjitaru/androidx-particles/README.md

 AndroidX Particles requires minSDK 14 / Android 4.0 (Ice Cream Sandwich).

-The library is open-source software, you can use it, extended with no requirement to open-source your changes.
+The library is open-source software; you can use it, extended with no requirement to open-source your changes.
 You can also make paid apps using it.

-Each particle system only uses one image for the particles.
-If you want different particles to be emitted, you need to create a particle system for each of them.

 ## Acknowledgements